simonw/datasette/docs/authentication.rst

 Controlling access to specific canned queries
 ---------------------------------------------

+:ref:`canned_queries` allow you to configure named SQL queries in your ``metadata.json`` that can be executed by users.
+These queries can be set up to both read and write to the database, so controlling who can execute them can be important.

 To limit access to the ``add_name`` canned query in your ``dogs.db`` database to just the :ref:`root user<authentication_root>`: